Jeff Stryker: Legal battles

-Stryker later sued Health Devices Inc. and California Publishers Liquidating Corp. for over $1 million for breach of contract and piracy when they sold a bootleg dildo of his genitals without paying him sufficiently.
+Stryker sued Health Devices Inc. and California Publishers Liquidating Corp. for over $1 million for breach of contract and piracy when they sold a bootleg dildo of his genitals without paying him sufficiently.
 The case was heard before a judge in Los Angeles, who eventually brokered a deal whereby the case was dismissed upon payment of $25,000 to Stryker and the return and right to reproduce all items which Stryker endorsed.

 Stryker has had arguments with Kulak's Woodshed, a folk-music nightclub, that is next door to his office.
 He claims that the club causes disturbance normally associated with large late-night urban venues: noise, drugs, unruly patrons, vandalism, graffiti, public urination and parking headaches.
 James Britton, who operates a floor covering business on the other side of the club, also complains that the club has damaged his business.
 In January 2009, the L.A.
 Weekly reported that Stryker blamed the nightclub for preventing him from completing his autobiography, as the noise and crowds disturbed his concentration. “(My writing has) been put on perpetual hold until I can get myself back together,” he told the newspaper.
 “I got a $25,000 advance on (the book) but could never complete it.”

 But Paul Kulak counter claims (according to the L.A.
 Weekly) that Stryker has made threats to him and the club's customers: “He constantly reminds me he’s a firearms expert and will hide behind his back door when I dump the trash.
 Once, he started making mechanical gun clicks.
 I could see he had a pistol in his hand as he was dry-firing it...
 I’m willing to risk my life to keep this [club] going.”
 Stryker responded to Kulak's claim and was quoted as saying, "That guy is so out there!"

 Stage shows

 Stryker appeared in A Sophisticated Evening with Jeff Stryker in Los Angeles, Summer 2006 and in Provincetown, Massachusetts, Summer 2007.
 The show was produced by comedy writer Bruce Vilanch.
 In the show, Stryker performed a comic monologue about his life and adventures in adult films, conducted a "porn acting demo" comedy skit with an audience member, and danced in a nude finale where he greeted the audience.

 From 1999 through 2001, Stryker performed in a stage show called Hard Time, a comedy send-up of gay porn prison films.
 In the finale, Stryker danced nude.
 After the play, Stryker met with the audience at the door.
-The show toured several cities including New York, San Francisco, Chicago, and Houston.
+The show toured several cities including New York, San Francisco, Chicago, San Diego and Houston.